 Free & Reduced Price Meals

-Free and reduced price lunches may be obtained by any student -- at any time during the school year -- whose family income falls within the guidelines set by the US Department of Agriculture.
-We encourage everyone to apply!You can APPLY ONLINE through Skyward Family Access - click on the Food Service tab and then Applications to begin.
+Free and reduced-price lunches may be obtained by any student -- at any time during the school year -- whose family income falls within the guidelines set by the US Department of Agriculture.
+Families are encouraged to apply.
+For assistance, call (206.780.1844) or email: NutritionServices@bisd303.org.You can APPLY ONLINE through Skyward Family Access - click on the Food Service tab and then Applications to begin.

 Bainbridge Island School District does not discriminate in any programs or activities on the basis of sex, race, creed, religion, color, national origin, age, veteran or military status, sexual orientation, gender expression, gender identity, disability, or the use of a trained dog guide or service animal and provides equal access to the Boy Scouts and other designated youth groups.
 For questions, please contact Civil Rights Coordinator, Erin Murphy at email@example.com.